Climate and Average Weather Year Round in Big Bear Lake California, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Big Bear Lake varies throughout the year.

 The wetter season lasts 4.2 months, from November 22 to March 27, with a greater than 8% chance of a given day being a wet day.
-The chance of a wet day peaks at 15% on February 21.
+The month with the most wet days in Big Bear Lake is February, with an average of 3.9 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Big Bear Lake changes throughout the year.

 Rain alone is the most common for 9.6 months, from February 21 to December 11.
-The highest chance of a day with rain alone is 7% on August 21.
+The month with the most days of rain alone in Big Bear Lake is August, with an average of 2.0 days.

 Mixed snow and rain is the most common for 2.4 months, from December 11 to February 21.
-The highest chance of a day with mixed snow and rain is 6% on February 11.
+The month with the most days of mixed snow and rain in Big Bear Lake is February, with an average of 1.6 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Big Bear Lake experiences some seasonal variation in monthly rainfall.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Big Bear Lake experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Big Bear Lake experiences significant seasonal variation in monthly snowfall.

 The perceived humidity level in Big Bear Lake, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, remaining a virtually constant 0% throughout.